-Where to find the Mind Mapping Diagram

-Ribbon: Design > Diagram > Insert > Mind Mapping > MindMapping Diagram Project Browser Toolbar : New Diagram icon > Mind Mapping > MindMapping Diagram

-Project Browser context menu | Add Diagram... > Mind Mapping > MindMapping Diagram to more formal techniques such as requirements articulation, Architecture modeling database design and more.
+Where to find the Mind Ribbon: Design > Diagram > Insert > Mind Mapping > MindMapping Diagram Mapping Diagram Project Browser Toolbar : New Diagram icon > Mind Mapping > MindMapping Diagram Project Browser context menu Add Diagram > Mind Mapping > MindMapping Diagram Usage of the Mind Mapping Diagram A MindMapping Diagram can be used to record ideas and information in the context of a workshop, focus group, meeting or even to get your own thoughts down.
+It becomes a compelling visual record of the communication and discussions and often acts as a precursor to more formal techniques such as requirements articulation, Architecture modeling database design and more.
 Requirements and other elements such as Capabilities, Acceptance Criteria, design Components, User Stories and more can all be traced back to Topics and Sub-Topics in a MindMapping Diagram.